-"cmd" Direct command mode, i.e., the subsequent <CmdData> contains the file name, where the Java security command is stored.
+"file" Indirect command mode, the subsequent <CmdData> specifies the file name, where the Java security command is stored.
 Each file shall be copied into the root directory of the module's flash file system.
 To copy the files the MES has to be used.